 I didn’t want to spend money on a ski lesson for her, only to have her spend most of it sitting at the top of the hill because she’d fallen down or decided she couldn’t do it.

 Finally, I took her skiing myself to see how she liked it.
-My husband sat in the lodge with Pearl (playing on our tablet) and Joey (napping in his car seat) while I got rental gear for the older three girls.
+Daddy sat in the lodge with Pearl (playing on our tablet) and Joey (napping in his car seat) while I got rental gear for the older three girls.
 We headed to the little learning hill, where I asked Sunshine and Lily to show Jade what they’d learned in their lessons.
 They demonstrated “pizza” and “duck walk” for her.

 In a clumsy, zigzag fashion, we made it down the bunny hill, with me holding her up the entire way down.
 It was fun.
 She wanted to do it again.